julemagne/Github-API-Recreation/README.md

 ### Contributors
-The project was an excellent learning experience with practice in merging repositories and pairprogramming.
-As a team we performed sprints every two hours, followed by standups, and divvied out tasks accordingly.
+The project was an excellent learning experience with practice in merging repositories and pair-programming.
+As a team we performed sprints every two hours, followed by stand-ups, and divvied out tasks accordingly.
 Below is a list of of the contributor:
 - David Bernheisel
 - Julie David
 - Doug Bryant